SProga/SyntaxCode/README.md

 ## Signup form Demo

-created using CSS, HTML and a few lines of JavaScript .
+Created using CSS, HTML and a few lines of JavaScript .

 ![alt text](screenshot.png)